ForgottenGlory/Living-Skyrim-3/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **If you are reporting a crash to desktop, please attach your NET Script Framework crash log.
-This can be found in MO2's Overwrite folder.
+This can be found in `[LS Install folder]\mods\Files Generated during playsessions launched with SKSE\NetScriptFramework\Crash`

 If possible, please also attach a copy of your most recent save before the issue occurred.**